HomereAMK/FeralPigeonGenomics/README.md

 ### 1) Acess to Raw Data & Local Storage | [ERDA](https://www.erda.dk/)

-The GBS raw data was directly downloaded from the server of the _Institute of Biotechnology_ — _University of Cornell_ using an ordinary ´-wget´ command, and it is now stored on ERDA KU under George's account (DQM353).
+The GBS raw data was directly downloaded from the server of the _Institute of Biotechnology_ — _University of Cornell_ using an ordinary `-wget` command, and it is now stored on ERDA KU under George's account (DQM353).
 The MD5SUM numbers were confirmed for all downloaded files.

 ### 2) Sequencing Quality Check | [FASTQc--v0.11.5](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)